aheuma/IncentivizedBookReviews/background.md

 Incentives can take different forms, such as monetary (e.g. receiving cash or a discount) or non-monetary (e.g. free products or event invitations), material or immaterial.

-Incentivized reviews can negatively affect the review's credibility - the review reader now faces a situation where the reviews that are supposed to be helpful in his/her purchase decision can be potentially biased and misleading.
+Incentivized reviews can negatively affect the review's credibility: The review reader now faces a situation where the reviews that are supposed to be helpful in his/her purchase decision can be potentially biased and misleading.
 To protect customers from biased, misleading reviews, there are legal regulative requirements to disclose sponsorship.

 In the book market, giving away review copies to critics is a long tradition which has experienced a shift towards amateur critics.
 The intitial scheme of blogger-cooperations looked like this: